Exploring/Multiple Interests

 - Career and internship advisors in colleges: There are faculty and staff in many of the colleges and major departments whom you can meet with you to discuss academic and career options commonly associated with their majors.

-- Career and Professional Development advising: We’re here to help you navigate your decisions and connect you with the right resources to find alumni and other professionals to learn more about the careers/industries you’re exploring.
+- Career and Professional Development coaching: We’re here to help you navigate your decisions and connect you with the right resources to find alumni and other professionals to learn more about the careers/industries you’re exploring.
 Let us know how we can support you!

 Don’t let the idea of networking intimidate you!
 More simply, networking is building relationships.
 Speaking with professionals (a.k.a. informational interviews) is an ideal way to gain insights into career fields, companies, and even what it’s like to work in specific locations.
 Start with contacts you already have to get more comfortable before reaching out to new contacts you may make from the following: